aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 This example configures a dedicated management network on port Management0 (vrf: MGMT) and an in-band management network using SVI VLAN 10 (vrf: default).
 In-band management is easily configured with two variables under the leaf defaults key in `SITE1_LEAFS.yml`.
 First, it auto-generates an SVI and default route on each leaf node.
 Then, on the Spine nodes, it will build a matching SVI for VLAN 10 and create a Virtual-IP (10.10.10.1) for the defined subnet.

+???+ note

+    The Management0 interface is only present in cEOS-lab variants of EOS.

 ``` yaml
 leaf:
   defaults: